I Am Uncertainty

 That I missed you so bad.

 And instead of a home of pain, I think about a home made of anything but pain.
 A life filled with a love so full that there is no room for sadness.
 Just like with my babies.
+I tell them that all the time.
+“There’s no room for sadness in a love like ours.”
+I can’t wait to tell you that too like I can’t wait to taste this wine.

 I think about the picture of them I posted today in that ridiculous oversized chair and laugh out loud in Four Peaks.
-Me, this part of us, not giving a flying fuck what anything or anyone might think about me while I type one more love letter to you in case it might please you like the possibility of you pleases me.
+Me, this part of us, not giving a heck what anything or anyone might think about me while I type one more love letter to you in case it might please you like the possibility of you pleases me.

 Pay the damn bill and go, the waitress thinks and I giggle again knowing that she has no idea how lucky I am.
 How much I know.
 How certain I am.
 How sweet my life just might turn out this time around.
 She doesn’t know.
 But I do.